“In fact, the confidence of the people is worth more than money.” - Carter G. Woodson

 INSPIRATION Everything would change for Woodson in September of 1912 when he visited Washington D.C. (known as "Chocolate City") for an exhibit celebrating the fiftieth anniversary of Black progress since the Emancipation of Proclamation.
 Inspired by this celebration, Woodson formed the Association for the Study of Negro Life and History (ASNLH) to help the Black community go "back to that beautiful history and it is going to inspire us to greater achievements.”

 The ASNLH held the first Negro History and Literature Week in 1924 during the second week of February honoring the birthdays of Frederick Douglass and Abraham Lincoln.
 This celebration designed to educate and promote equality was the foundation and forerunner of modern-day Black History Month.
 INGREDIENT To showcase this pivotal moment, a couple of dashes of chocolate bitters are sprinkled into the mix.

 Cheers to Carter G. Woodson and Black History Month.
 Cheers to Black history!

-Gather the ingredients and equipment and prepare an orange twist.
+Gather equipment and prepare an orange twist.